Foreign direct investment statistics

 The United States was the main holder of inward FDI stocks in the EU-27

-At the end of 2011, the United States held 35 % (EUR 1 344.3 billion) of total EU inward stocks from the rest of the world (see Table 2).
-The USA thus consolidated its position as the major stocks holder in the EU, having invested, as of end 2010, mostly in the financial services sector, followed by manufacturing, one third of the latter being in production of computer, electronic and optical products.
+At the end of 2011, the United States held just over one third (35 %; EUR 1 344 billion) of total EU-27 FDI inward stocks from the rest of the world (see Table 2).
+The United States thus consolidated its position as the major FDI stocks holder in the EU-27, having invested, as of the end of 2010, mostly in the financial services sector, followed by manufacturing; one third of the latter was in computer, electronic and optical products manufacturing.

-Similar to outward positions, Switzerland was the second biggest stock holder in the EU, with EUR 467.3 billion — 18 % more than in 2010.
+Similar to the ranking for FDI outward positions, Switzerland was the second biggest FDI stock holder in the EU-27 in 2011, with stocks valued at EUR 467.3 billion, 18 % more than at the end of 2010.

 Continued dominance of financial services

-Services made by far the largest contribution to both outward (59 %) and inward (57 %) stocks, and the respective shares in 2010 were slightly greater than in 2009.
-Almost two thirds of services stocks were held in financial and insurance activities, which themselves grew moderately from 2009.
-Almost all services sub-sectors contributed to the positive development, the highest growth being recorded in Information and communication.
-On the other hand, the EU stocks decreased in Trade (including repairs of motor vehicles) and Transportation and storage – inward stocks, and Accommodation and food service activities – both directions.
+Services made by far the largest contribution to both outward (59 %) and inward (57 %) FDI stocks for the EU-27, and their respective shares of total stocks at the end of 2010 were slightly greater than at the end of 2009.
+Almost three fifths of services stocks (both inward and outward) were held in financial and insurance activities, which themselves grew moderately during 2010.
+Almost all services subsectors contributed to the positive development, the highest growth being recorded for information and communication services.
+On the other hand, EU-27 inward stocks decreased in trade (including repairs of motor vehicles) as well as transportation and storage, while both inward and outward stocks decreased for accommodation and food service activities.

-Following the 2010 recovery, the slowdown in FDI income growth in 2011 brought rates of return down to 7.3 % for outward and 4.8 % for inward stocks (see Figure 3).
+Following a partial recovery in 2010, a slowdown in FDI income growth in 2011 brought rates of return down to 7.3 % for EU-27 FDI outward stocks (in other words, inflows of income) and 4.8 % for EU-27 FDI inward stocks (in other words, outflows of income) — see Figure 3.

 Data sources and availability